How do I learn more about student life at AU?

 When is the best time to visit AU and tour the Katzen Arts Center?

 Although you are welcome to visit campus at any time, there are special campus days for prospective students.
 Visit the admissions events page for a list of upcoming events.
+You can also take a virtual tour of our beautiful campus.

 How do I get an information packet?